-When Mercury merged with Ford in 1945, Mercury became Ford’s intermediary brand between the lower-tier Ford brand and the higher-tier Lincoln brand.
-Mercury was created by a Ford brother, Edsel Ford, to compete with Buick and Oldsmobile.
-In its early years, Mercury focused on large, high-displacement V8 cars to fill the gaps in the Ford/Lincoln lineups.
-The Mercury Eight was the first major car for the brand, which sold 65,800 units in the first year.
-The Mercury Eight would continue to be a popular model through 1952.
+When Mercury merged with Ford in 1945, it became Ford’s intermediary brand.
+Mercury sat between the lower-tier Ford brand and the higher-tier Lincoln brand.
+In its early years, they focused on large, high-displacement V8 cars to fill the gaps in the Ford/Lincoln lineups.

-Mercury would experience a sales drop-off in the later part of the 1950s.
-After Ford revisited the Mercury business strategy, they began to reverse the downswing with the introduction of new compact and full-size models.
-These included the Mercury Comet, Mercury Meteor, and the Mercury S-55.
-They would then introduce the Mercury Cougar and Mercury Marquis in the later part of the 1960s as an introduction to the muscle segment.
-The Mercury Cyclone was also added to the line in 1964 as a submodel of the Comet.
+After Ford revisited the Mercury strategy in the late 1950s, they began to reverse the downswing with new full-size models.
+However, they then introduced the Cougar and Marquis in the later part of the 1960s as an introduction to the muscle segment.
+The Cyclone was also added to the line in 1964 as a submodel of the Comet.

 No Content Available